-Food Blogger Pro Community – I recently joined Food Blogger Pro, and it has been a HUGE help to me and my blog.
-I have been BLOWN AWAY by the value provided.
+Food Blogger Pro Community – I joined Food Blogger Pro for the first two years of my blog, and it was a HUGE help to me and my blog.
+I was been BLOWN AWAY by the value provided.
 They lay out everything you need to know on how to create a successful food blog, and they organize everything in a series of how-to videos.
 I wish I would have joined much sooner!
 I would highly recommend it, especially if you have a food blog or have always wanted to start one.

 Photography & Image Editing